Acanthodactylus nilsoni

 Acanthodactylus nilsoni, commonly called Nilson's spiny-toed lizard, is a species of lizard in the family Lacertidae.
 The species is endemic to Iran.

 Etymology

 The specific name, nilsoni, is in honor of Swedish herpetologist Göran Nilson (born 1948).

-Geographic range
+Geographic distribution

-A. nilsoni is found in Kermanshah Province, western Iran.
+Acanthodactylus nilsoni is found in Kermanshah Province, western Iran.

+Habitat

+The preferred natural habitats of Acanthodactylus nilsoni are grassland and shrubland, at elevations up to 285 m.

 Description

-A. nilsoni is medium-sized for its genus, with a maximum snout-to-vent length (SVL) of 7.4 cm, and a maximum tail length of 16.5 cm.
+Acanthodactylus nilsoni is medium-sized for its genus, with a maximum snout-to-vent length (SVL) of 7.4 cm, and a maximum tail length of 16.5 cm.